-Most recently in In June 2016, 2,375 cumecs of water from the South Esk River and approximately 800 cumecs from the North Esk River resulted in one of the largest floods in decades.
-The levees held, limiting damage; however some homes in Newstead, St Leonards and Nunamara were inundated and Invermay was threatened.
+Most recently in In June 2016, 2,375 cumecs of water from the South Esk River and approximately 800 cumecs from the North Esk River resulted in the largest flood since 1969.
+The levees held, limiting damage; however some unprotected homes and businesses near the Tamar Tacht Basin, Newstead, St Leonards and Nunamara were inundated and Invermay was threatened.
 Traffic was disrupted due to parts of the city being cut off.
 The City of Launceston relied heavily on social media to communicate regular updates and evacuation notices, which kept much of the community well-informed.

-*Please note flood events are measured in cumecs, which refers to cubic meters per second, and are recorded by stream gauges.
+*Flood events are measured in cumecs, which refers to cubic metres per second, and are recorded by stream gauges.

 Launceston Flood Map

 The Flood Levee Project began in the 1960s however the need for a system of levees was identified after the devastating 1929 flood.